 The regression model for Social Implications (Table 19) showed that none of the classroom environment indicators significantly predicted this domain, as all p-values exceeded the 0.05 significance level.
 Although Teacher Support (β = .122, p = .267) and Student Cohesiveness (β = .103, p = .314) demonstrated weak positive coefficients, their effects were not statistically significant.
 This suggests that while a supportive and cohesive classroom may relate positively to students’ perception of the social relevance of science, these factors alone do not strongly determine such perceptions.
 The non-significance indicates that other contextual or experiential factors outside classroom climate such as peer influence (Premo, 2025), family and community engagement (Candia & Lay, 2025), and cultural and societal factors (Gkagkas et al., 2025).

-Table 19: Regression Table of Social Implications
+Table 19.
+Regression Table of Social Implications